BlueBrain/BioExplorer/ARCHITECTURE.md

 The Blue Brain BioExplorer application is built on top of a fork of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) 1.0.0 , the Blue Brain rendering platform.
 The Blue Brain BioExplorer uses the underlying technical capabilities of the rendering platform to create large scale and accurate 3D scenes from Jupyter notebooks.

-New developments will now focus on additional scientific use-cases, and new rendering engines (PBRT and OptiX 7.0).
+New developments will now focus on additional scientific use-cases, and new rendering engines ([Filament](https://github.com/google/filament) and [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) 7.0).